krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 Pilot Idiocy
 ---

-Some pilot abilities and durability modifiers may instantly destroy a mecha as soon as it's attached.
-In this event, the pilot's and mecha's abilities take effect for a moment before the mecha is destroyed.
-Therefore, in the case of Jason "The Looks" Brannan being attached to a mecha with 1 durability, both players reveal their hands and allow their opponent to take notes as needed, then the mecha is destroyed, and finally both players hide their hands again.
+Some Pilot abilities and durability modifiers may instantly destroy a Mecha as soon as it's attached.
+In this event, the Pilot's and Mecha's abilities take effect for a moment before the Mecha is destroyed.
+Therefore, in the case of Jason "The Looks" Brannan being attached to a Mecha with 1 durability, both players reveal their hands and allow their opponent to take notes as needed, then the Mecha is destroyed, and finally both players hide their hands again.

 Duplicate Phase Skipping
 ---